g-adopt/g-adopt.github.io/docs/events/workshops/posts/2025-workshop.md

 modelling platform.
 Key areas of focus will include:

 1. Mantle and lithosphere dynamics;
-2. Glacial isostatic adjustment and visco-elasticity;
-3. Multi-material simulations;
+2. Multi-material simulations;
-4. Adjoint-based optimisation problems;
+3. Adjoint-based optimisation problems.

-5. Groundwater dynamics.
+Depending on the background and interests of registered participants, glacial isostatic adjustment, visco-elasticity, and groundwater modelling could be included.

-Thanks to generous support from our partners at [AuScope](https://www.auscope.org.au/), this workshop will be free for all students and early-career academics, provided registration is complete before the **early-bird registration deadline of 31/07/2025**.
-Student and early-career registrations after this date require a contribution of A$50.
-Registration for other participants will be A$200 prior to the early-bird registration deadline and A$250 thereafter.
+Thanks to generous support from our partners at [AuScope](https://www.auscope.org.au/), this workshop will be free for all students, provided registration is completed before the **early-bird registration deadline of 31/07/2025**.
+Student registrations after this date require a contribution of A$30.
+Registration for other participants will be A$30 prior to the early-bird registration deadline and A$60 thereafter.

 ## [Register Here](https://payments.anu.edu.au/GADOPT2025)